-- If distance delivery is indicated, the contract should clarify whether the delivery is synchronous, asynchronous or, if both, the percentage of each. - If combined delivery is indicated, the contract should clarify which course(s) in the program are delivered fully or partially in-person and whether the distance delivery portion is synchronous, asynchronous or, if both, the percentage of each. - If applicable, a description of the course materials and technological resources that are not provided by the institution but are required to meet the learning objectives of the program - If applicable, information about work experience, including: - o the requirements for participation in the work experience - o an estimate of the costs for a student to complete the work experience, if any - the geographic area or region of the province where the work experience will be provided - o the date or dates on which the institution plans to provide the work experience - the number of hours of instruction of the work experience - The credential granted on completion of the program, and - The admission requirements for the program, including language proficiency requirements
+- The number of weeks of the program during which students enrolled in the institution receive instruction - The language in which the program will be provided - The method of delivery of the program - If distance delivery is indicated, the contract should clarify whether the delivery is synchronous, asynchronous or, if both, the percentage of each. - If combined delivery is indicated, the contract should clarify which course(s) in the program are delivered fully or partially in-person and whether the distance delivery portion is synchronous, asynchronous or, if both, the percentage of each. - If applicable, a description of the course materials and technological resources that are not provided by the institution but are required to meet the learning objectives of the program - If applicable, information about work experience, including: - the requirements for participation in the work experience - \circ an estimate of the costs for a student to complete the work experience, if any - the geographic area or region of the province where the work experience will be provided - the date or dates on which the institution plans to provide the work experience - the number of hours of instruction of the work experience - The credential granted on completion of the program, and - The admission requirements for the program, including language proficiency requirements